overington/cv/README.md

         optimisations of DeepLabV3

-    -   Deep dive into Bayesian DeepLearning methods with a model implementations for pixel segmentation.
+    -   Deep dive into Bayesian DeepLearning methods with a model implementation for pixel segmentation.

--   **Applied ML team, *Dynamic hand gesture recognition, and visual wake words*** (8 months): Lead research engineer conducting a literature review of models and datasets, training and optimizing a video understanding model for gesture recognition, and implementing a data generator pipeline using OpenCV for large video datasets. applying state-of-the-art techniques to enhance performance on low-power, IoT, and embedded processors Arm IP.
+-   **Applied ML team, *Dynamic hand gesture recognition, and visual wake words*** (8 months): Lead research engineer conducting a literature review of models and datasets, training and optimizing a video understanding model for gesture recognition, and implementing a data generator pipeline using OpenCV for large video datasets.
+    Applying state-of-the-art techniques to enhance performance on low-power, IoT, and embedded Arm IP.

 <!-- -->